Madras Presidency

-The Madras Presidency, officially called the Presidency of Fort St. George until 1937, later the Madras Province, was an presidency of British Raj and later its successor, Dominion of India.
-At its greatest extent, the presidency included most of South India, including all of present-day Andhra Pradesh, almost all of Tamil Nadu and northern parts of Kerala, parts of Karnataka, Odisha and Telangana in the modern day.
-The city of Madras (present-day Chennai) was the official and winter capital of the presidency and Udagamangalam (present-day Ooty) was the summer capital.
+The Madras Presidency, officially designated as the Presidency of Fort St. George until 1937 and later known as the Madras Province, was an administrative subdivision of the Company Raj, British Raj and its successor, the Dominion of India.
+At its greatest extent, the Presidency included most of South India, comprising all of present-day Tamil Nadu and Andhra Pradesh, along with parts of Kerala, Karnataka, Odisha, and Telangana, in addition to Sri Lanka, from 1793 to 1815.
+The city of Madras (present-day Chennai) served as the official and winter capital of the Presidency, while Udhagamandalam (present-day Ooty) served as its summer capital.

-In 1639, the East India Company purchased the village of Madraspatnam and one year later it established the Agency of Fort St. George, precursor of the Madras Presidency, although there had been Company factories at Machilipatnam and Armagon since the very early 1600s.
+In 1639, the East India Company purchased the village of Madrasapatnam and one year later it established the Agency of Fort St. George, precursor of the Madras Presidency, although there had been Company factories at Machilipatnam and Armagaon since the very early 1600s.
 The agency was upgraded to a Presidency in 1652 before once more reverting to its previous status in 1655.
 In 1684, it was re-elevated to a Presidency and Elihu Yale was appointed as president.
 In 1785, under the provisions of Pitt's India Act, Madras became one of three presidencies established by the Company.
+By 1793, Ceylon was incorporated into the presidency but was later separated in 1815.
 Thereafter, the head of the area was styled "Governor" rather than "President" and became subordinate to the viceroy in Calcutta, with Madras' titulature that would persist until 1950.
 Judicial, legislative and executive powers rested with the Governor who was assisted by a Council whose constitution was modified by reforms enacted in 1861, 1909, 1919 and 1935.
 Regular elections were conducted in Madras up to the outbreak of the Second World War in 1938.
 By 1908, the province comprised twenty-two districts, each under a District Collector, and it was further sub-divided into taluks and firqas with villages making up the smallest unit of administration.

 Following the Montagu–Chelmsford Reforms of 1917, Madras was the first presidency of India to implement a system of dyarchy, and thereafter its Governor ruled alongside a prime minister.
 In the early decades of the 20th century, many significant contributors to the Indian independence movement came from Madras.
 Madras was later admitted as Madras State, a state of the Indian Union at the inauguration of the Republic of India on 26 January 1950.